Janesh7/CPP_DSA/15. Linked List/04. Loop in LL Floyd's algo IMP/readme.md

 - We are using floyds algo to return the fast ptr
 - and then we implement this algo to get the start

+**We can break the cycle**

+- We have the head to the start, just find the prev node and make it point to null